[ User Login ]

 San Francisco, CA 94116

 San Francisco Rec & Park provides a practice field to every team participating in microsoccer.
 Every season, teams are invited to participate in a field lottery where they have a chance to choose the practice field of their choice from a list of options provided by SFRPD.
+Each team manager will be sent an invitation & instructions for the lottery directly by Rec & Park.
+We will provide the list of eligible teams & team contacts to Rec & Park so teams just have to wait for the invitation.
 There are two things to note:

 For a list of possible field choices please refer to the SFRPD website here.
 Make sure to have at least 2 back-up fields just in case your first choice is not available.
 The fall lottery takes place in June and the spring lottery takes place in February.
-Please make sure to check back for specific dates.
+Specific dates will be sent out by Rec & Park.

 The microsoccer season is 6 weeks long which means every team gets 6 games in their schedule unless a bye is requested.
 Some of the terms you'll need to know are: